 - Vanilla - Please use pure vanilla extract for this recipe.
 There are not a lot of ingredients in this easy meringue recipe, and if you use imitation vanilla, it will affect the flavor.

-If you are making lots of holiday cookies, try my delicious Gluten Free Spritz Cookies too!
+If you make many holiday cookies, try my delicious Gluten Free Spritz Cookies!

-Step 1: Add all of the ingredients to a standing mixer and begin to blend at low speed.
+Step 1: Add all ingredients to a stand mixer bowl and blend at low speed.
 You can also use a handheld mixer.

-Step 3: Either add the meringue to a piping bag.
+Step 3: Add the meringue to a piping bag.
 If you are doing drop-style meringues, skip this step and use a spoon to drop the meringue mixture onto the

 Pipe the trees onto a parchment paper-lined